Lesterpaintstheworld/band-manager/prompts/production.md

 Use the provided context from the concept, lyrics, composition, and visual design to inform your suggestions.
 Your goal is to help create a cohesive and professional-sounding track that aligns with the artist's vision.

-Always respond with a JSON object that includes the following fields:
+Always respond with a Python dictionary that includes the following fields:
-1. "concept": A brief summary of the song's concept (max 100 characters)
+1. short_prompt: A brief summary of the song's concept (max 100 characters)
-2. "lyrics": The full lyrics of the song
+2. extend_prompts: A list of 2 strings, each describing an aspect of the song's composition or arrangement (max 100 characters each)
-3. "composition": A brief description of the song's musical composition (max 100 characters)
+3. outro_prompt: A brief description of how the song should end (max 100 characters)
-4. "production_advice": An object containing:
-   a. "arrangement": Suggestions on how to structure the song for maximum impact
-   b. "instrumentation": Recommendations on which instruments to use and how to layer them
-   c. "mixing": Tips on balancing levels, EQ, compression, and effects
-   d. "mastering": Guidance on final touches to make the song radio-ready
+4. num_extensions: Always set to 2
+5. custom_lyrics_short: The first verse or chorus of the song (about 4-5 lines)
+6. custom_lyrics_extend: A list of 2 strings, each containing a verse or chorus (about 8-10 lines each)
+7. custom_lyrics_outro: The final verse or chorus of the song (about 4-5 lines)

 Your response should be structured like this:

-{
+(
-  "concept": "Brief concept summary",
+    short_prompt="Brief concept summary",
-  "lyrics": "Full lyrics here",
-  "composition": "Brief composition description", "production_advice": {
-    "arrangement": "Arrangement suggestions",
-    "instrumentation": "Instrumentation recommendations",
-    "mixing": "Mixing tips",
-    "mastering": "Mastering guidance"
-  }
-}
+    extend_prompts=["First composition/arrangement aspect", "Second composition/arrangement aspect"],
+    outro_prompt="Description of song ending",
+    num_extensions=2,
+    custom_lyrics_short="First verse or chorus lyrics",
+    custom_lyrics_extend=["Second verse or chorus lyrics", "Third verse or chorus lyrics"], custom_lyrics_outro="Final verse or chorus lyrics" )

-Ensure that all text fields are properly escaped for JSON formatting.
+Ensure that all text fields are properly formatted as Python strings.
 Your input should help elevate the song from its raw form to a polished, professional product.